• Skip to primary navigation

 Image of thin mint truffle ingredients.

-Cookies - Either a whole box of thin mints from your local Girl Scout troop or chocolate mint cookies from the grocery store work.
-Girl Scout thin mints are wonderfully vegan, but you’ll want to check the ingredients if you use store-bought cookies.
+• Cookies – Either a box of thin mints from your local Girl Scout troop or chocolate mint cookies from the grocery store work.
+Many are accidentally vegan!

-Coconut Oil - Coconut oil is easily melted into chocolate in the microwave.
-It helps make the melted chocolate a little more workable.
+• Coconut Oil – Coconut oil helps make the melted chocolate a little more workable.

 How to Make Vegan Thin Mint Truffles